AI reconstruction of European weather from the Euro-Atlantic regimes: Introduction

-In summary, the \ac{AI} model presented here offers a promising approach to \ac{AI}-driven long-range weather forecasting by leveraging the predictability of large-scale atmospheric circulation and its relation with surface-level variables.
-The model demonstrates good reconstruction capability, as well as notable adaptability and stability in the presence of errors in the \ac{WR} indices, underlining its potential for seasonal forecasting applications.
-While it is applied in this study to reconstruct two-meter temperature and total precipitation anomalies on a monthly timescale, the architecture is sufficiently flexible to be adapted to other regions and variables without modification.
-Additionally, the model’s relatively lightweight design enables efficient training, further supporting its practicality for broader implementation.
+In summary, the \ac{AI} models presented here offer a promising approach to \ac{AI}-driven long-range weather forecasting by leveraging the predictability of large-scale atmospheric circulation and its relation with surface-level variables.
+The models demonstrate good reconstruction capability, as well as notable adaptability and stability in the presence of errors in the \ac{WR} indices, underlining their potential for seasonal forecasting applications.
+While they are applied in this study to reconstruct two-meter temperature and total precipitation anomalies on a monthly timescale, the architecture is sufficiently flexible to be adapted to other regions and variables without modification.
+Additionally, the model’s relatively lightweight design enables efficient training (requiring a single GPU), further supporting its practicality for broader implementation.